The Lake Debate

 As a result, the EIS is flawed in its scoping.
 The study area is defined as including what is now Capitol Lake and West Bay out to the end of the Port Peninsula because this is the area directly impacted by work.
 It’s what’s defined as the estuary.
 In estuaries, fresh water flows out on the surface of heavier salt water creating persistent mixing patterns.
 This “salt wedge” can frequently be observed well north of the Port Peninsula.
 The waters of East and West bay are part of the same estuarine system.

 River estuaries in Puget Sound often have a companion stream that shapes and expands the area – Hylebos for the Puyallup, Medicine Creek for the Nisqually, and Moxie Creek for the Deschutes.
-Moxlie Creek flows into East Bay which is a significant part of the structure of the Deschutes River estuary.
-Not including East Bay is a significant omission.
+Moxlie Creek flows into East Bay which is a critical part of the structure of the Deschutes River estuary.

 The State has accumulated enough samples from the bay to have a good picture of the distribution of contamination.
 Several hotspots in particular have been identified.
 At this point we should be working to identify the nature and extent of contamination and pinpoint sources which can then be removed or controlled.
+These sources are likely on land since that’s where human activities generally occur.
 The Model has instead been flipped.
 We address sites in the order in which they are developed.
 Assuming that the assessments are adequate and done according to established protocols, an unwarranted assumption, this leaves neighboring sites unaddressed allowing for recontamination.

 If we had followed methods of scientific inquiry, this EIS would read much differently.
 We would have a clearer idea of what scope and parameters should be included and what advantages and disadvantages are represented in each option.
 We can’t propose to do half the job.
 Cleanup must precede restoration.